 This report form consists of two tabs: the Mental Health Professional Report Tab and the Mental Health Facility Report Tab.
 All health plans that include mental health professionals or mental health facilities in the network shall complete a Mental Health Professional Report Tab and Mental Health Facility Report Tab, respectively, in the manner described in the field instructions below.
 (Rule 1300.67.2.2(h)(7)(B)(v).)
 Only report providers who meet the definition of “network provider” on these tabs.
 (See Rule 1300.67.2.2(b)(10).)
 Do not report network providers who exclusively deliver services via telehealth modalities within this report form.

 Within the Mental Health Professional Report Tab, for each reported network, report all non-physician mental health professionals as of the network capture date.
 (Rule 1300.67.2.2(h)(7)(A)(iii).)
 "Non-physician mental health professionals" refers to network providers who are not licensed physicians, and who deliver mental health services, including counseling services, therapy, behavioral health treatment, and substance abuse services.

+Report all licensed network providers as individual providers, as defined, using the first name and last name fields.
+If the provider is an entity at which unlicensed individual providers are available to provide covered services, and the health plan does not have the first and last names of the unlicensed individual providers, the plan may enter the entity name in the entity name field, rather than enter each individual unlicensed provider at the entity.
+However, qualified autism services providers (QASP) as defined in Health and Safety Code section 1374.73(c)(3) must be reported individually with a first name and last name, regardless of the type of license or certificate held by the QASP.

 Within the Mental Health Facility Report Tab, for each reported network, report all mental health facilities as of the network capture date.
 "Mental health facilities” refers to providers that deliver facility-based mental health treatment, not including licensed hospitals.